 HISTORICAL BACKGROUND OF SARPANG DZONGKHAG

 Sarpang takes pride in being very rich in biodiversity.
 With 88% of its land under forest cover, Sarpang is host to Royal Manas Park and Phibsoo Wildlife Sanctuary which provide natural habitat to numerous species of animals, birds, fishes and reptiles – some of which are globally endangered.
-While elephants, golden langur, gaur, spotted deer, wild buffaloes, hornbill, hare, etc are sighted most frequently – often coming in conflict with - these two protected areas are also homes for Royal Bengal tiger which is one of the globally endangered animal species.
+While elephants, golden langur, gaur, spotted deer, wild buffaloes, hornbill, hare, etc are sighted most frequently – often coming in conflict with them - the two protected areas are also homes to Royal Bengal tiger which is one of the globally endangered animal species.

 Brief History as an Administrative Center

 The history reveals that Sarpang region was administratively under Paro Penlop until the institution of Chichap (regional governorship) system in 1955.
 The system of governance then was directly from the central.
 The institution of Lhotsam Chichab in 1955 and establishment of the Chichab Office in Shompangkha area was the biggest ever milestone in the history of the governance system as it brought the administration closer to the people.
-Later the Chichab system was reformed and Sarpang was created as Dzongkhag with the appointment of/alteration of the term Chichab to Dzongdag in 1973.
+Later the Chichab system was reformed and Sarpang was created as Dzongkhag (district) with the appointment of/alteration of the term Chichab to Dzongdag in 1973.